-To raise any concern involving bias, conflict of interest, misconduct, or discrimination by the Title IX Coordinator, Amy Pennington, or the AA/EEO Officer, Melissa Riffle, should be reported to Dr. Robin Bowen, ATU President, or designee.
-Concerns of bias, conflict of interest, misconduct, or discrimination committed by any other Title IX Team member should be reported to Amy Pennington, Title IX Coordinator.
+To raise any concern involving bias, conflict of interest, misconduct, or discrimination by the Title IX Coordinator, Stacy Galbo, or the EEO Officer, Kathleen Martin, contact Dr. Russell Jones, ATU President, or designee.
+Concerns of bias, conflict of interest, misconduct, or discrimination committed by any other Title IX Team member should be reported to Stacy Galbo, Title IX Coordinator.